cookiecutter/cookiecutter-django/docs/docker-postgres-backups.rst

 PostgreSQL Backups with Docker
 ==============================

-.. note:: For brevity it is assumed that you will be running the below commands against local environment, however, this is by no means mandatory so feel free switching to ``production.yml`` when needed.
+.. note:: For brevity it is assumed that you will be running the below commands against local environment, however, this is by no means mandatory so feel free to switch to ``production.yml`` when needed.

 Prerequisites